$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Methodology

 A similar but distinct detection approach has been taken with strong lensing regime when there are multiple images of a GW signal separated by time delays from seconds to years.
-We have showed in our previous work \texttt{GLANCE} \citep{Chakraborty:2024net} that, such strongly lensed GW signals can be detected by performing cross-correlation between the reconstructed one-polarization signals of the images using a detector pair at two different times.
+We have showed in our previous work \texttt{GLANCE} \citep{Chakraborty:2024net} that, such strongly lensed GW signals in the geometric-optics limit can be detected by performing cross-correlation between the reconstructed one-polarization signals of the images using a detector pair at two different times.
 We defined lensing SNR to quantify how much the cross-correlation signal differs from the noise cross-correlation values.
-The method demostrates that for type-I and type-II pair (or type-II and type-III pair) of images, the cross-correlation shows up by among the different polarizations, otherwise it shows up in the same polarization.
-A joint parameter estimation was performed to explore the degeneracies between the source and lens parameters and thus helping in removing the lensing bias.
-Therefore to look for the strong lensing aspects from the data, we have polarization cross-correlation based technique \texttt{GLANCE} and to look at the microlensing aspects, we have now developed residual cross-correlation based technique \texttt{$\mu$-GLANCE}.
+The method demonstrates that for type-I and type-II pair (or type-II and type-III pair) of images, the cross-correlation shows up by among the different polarizations, otherwise it shows up in the same polarization.
+A joint parameter estimation was performed to explore the degeneracies between the source properties and the lensing effects and thus helping in removing the lensing bias.
+Therefore to look for the geometric-optics lensing aspects from the data, we have polarization cross-correlation based technique \texttt{GLANCE} and to look at the WO microlensing aspects, we have now developed residual cross-correlation based technique \texttt{$\mu$-GLANCE}.